-These results demonstrate a high level of detector performance, even without on-the-ground wind measurements, in terms of high $R^2$ and low bias compared to past controlled releases for mobile methane detectors in Ravikumar et al. (2019); Duren et al. (2019); Schwietzke et al. (2019); Conley et al. (2017) and Foster-Wittig et al. (2015).
+These results demonstrate a high level of detector performance, even without on-the-ground wind measurements, in terms of high \mathbb{R}^2 and low bias compared to past controlled releases for mobile methane detectors in Ravikumar et al. (2019); Duren et al. (2019); Schwietzke et al. (2019); Conley et al. (2017) and Foster-Wittig et al. (2015).
 That said, most controlled release studies operate at one to two orders of magnitude lower release volumes with smaller sample sizes predominantly clustered near the minimum detection threshold and most do not appear to employ a blinded experimental design.
-See the SI, Section S8 for further detail.
+See the SI, Section S1 for further detail.

-234 Estimate of field efficacy
+Estimate of field efficacy

-Using a bottom-up inventory of 1,009 methane emission sites from the US oil and gas system from 235 Omara et al. (2018), a compliation of data from nine separate studies and eight oil and gas-producing 236 basins, we estimate that given 2 mps winds and emission detection fractions based on the probabilities 237 from Figure 2, adoption of this technology would detect 53% of total emissions, with 49% coming from 238 24 sites above the 100% detection threshold of 15 kgh/mps.
-At 1 mps winds, this rises to 63% of total 239 emissions.
+Using a bottom-up inventory of 1,009 methane emission sites from the US oil and gas system from Omara et al. (2018), a compliation of data from nine separate studies and eight oil and gas-producing basins, we estimate that given 2 mps winds and emission detection fractions based on the probabilities from Figure 2, adoption of this technology would detect 53% of total emissions, with 49% coming from 24 sites above the 100% detection threshold of 15 kgh/mps.
+At 1 mps winds, this rises to 63% of total emissions.
 At 4 mps winds, this falls to 41% of total emissions.
-At 7 mps, the maximum wind speed at 240 which it is safe for these airplane-based surveys, Kairos would still detect 32% of total emissions.
-Note 241 that this inventory combines emissions from multiple basins.
-In practice, detector efficacy would likely 242 vary across basins due to different emission profiles.
-In addition, we do not perform a full stochastic 243 techno-economic analysis, such as that in the Fugitive Emissions Abatement Simulation Toolkit, which 244 would be necessary to determine the cost-effective mitigation potential of airplane-based methane sensing 245 technology Kemp et al. (2016).
-246 or more of total methane emissions even without ground-based wind measurements.
-This process can screen assets much more rapidly than traditional leak detection and repair methods, with few if any resource-diverting false positives.
-Thus, this technology could provide rapid detection of super-emitting methane leaks in upstream and midstream oil and gas, likely as a supplement to more precise but more labor-intensive leak detection and repair programs.
-More sensitive instruments would likely be required for most distribution system applications.
+At 7 mps, the maximum wind speed at which it is safe for these airplane-based surveys, Kairos would still detect 32% of total emissions.
+Note that this inventory combines emissions from multiple basins.
+In practice, detector efficacy would likely vary across basins due to different emission profiles.
+In addition, we do not perform a full stochastic techno-economic analysis, such as that in the Fugitive Emissions Abatement Simulation Toolkit, which would be necessary to determine the cost-effective mitigation potential of airplane-based methane sensing technology Kemp et al. (2016).

-247 Discussion
+Discussion